 Ulster University to Cut Up to 450 Jobs Amid Higher Education Funding Crisis

-Ulster University has announced plans to cut up to 450 jobs — nearly 15% of its total workforce — as it grapples with a £25 million financial deficit driven by declining international student enrolments and the Northern Ireland Executive's refusal to increase tuition fees.
+Ulster University has announced plans to cut up to 450 jobs — nearly 15% of its total workforce — as it grapples with a £25 million financial deficit driven by declining international student enrolments and the Northern Ireland Executive's refusal to increase tuition fees, in a move that has sent shockwaves through the higher education sector across the North.

 Key Developments